 Stem was created with artists and musicians in mind, towards the goal of helping musicians make a living with their creativity.
 For one thing, they offer among the highest royalty rates (to your favor) of all of the digital music distribution companies -- and offer playlist pitching to real playlist owners.

 Their back end has been a strong collaboration tool, making it quick, easy, and intuitive to split payments, share data, and manage contracts between multiple people.

-Human Re-Sources is a digital service provider from the son of Dr. J (J. Erving).
+Human Re-Sources is a digital distribution company brought to you from the son of Dr. J (J. Erving).

 Julius Erving Jr. has been working in the hip-hop industry for most of his life after a childhood surrounded by celebrities, no doubt thanks to his famous dad.

 Consequently, Irving helped broker a ton of deals and contracts for his clients, giving him a unique perspective into how music works as well as some of its shortcomings.

 Irving believed that artists just give away too much of their power to the labels.
 This is what he set out to remedy with Human Re-Sources, a digital service provider that also fulfills some of the functions traditionally fielded by the major companies.